NUMN 400. Guided Study. 1 - 12 Units.

 Coreq: NUMN 401.

 This course will explore the concept of aging in health and illness with an emphasis on the older adult as an individual with the capacity to grow and develop.
 Theories of aging, geriatric syndromes, and the multiple interacting determinants influencing the health of older adults will be examined.
-Students will design and implement theory and evidence-based, safe, patient-centered nursing interventions tailored to the unique needs of older adults.
+Students will design and implement theory and evidence-based, safe, patient-centered nursing interventions tailored to the unique needs of older adults and their caregivers.

 Prereq or Coreq: NUMN 401 and NUMN 410.